ST 314 - Course Intro

 • There will be two cumulative exams in this course:

-• Midterm Exam - November 4 during class (Tuesday of Week 6)
+• Midterm Exam - February 12 during class (Thursday of Week 6)

-• Final Exam - December 10 at 8 am (Wednesday of Finals Week)
+• Final Exam - March 19 at 8 am (Thursday of Finals Week)

 • Exams will be open note; however, no devices are allowed.
 Any notes you wish to use during the exam must be on paper.